Learning a distance measure from the information-estimation geometry of data: Discussion

 We have introduced the Information-Estimation Metric (IEM), a novel form of distance measure induced by the geometry of an underlying probability density, and provided a means of learning this (unsupervised) metric from samples.
 The definition of the IEM relies on fundamental principles that link the probability density with its local geometry, namely the pointwise I-MMSE and Tweedie--Miyasawa formulas.
 This relationship between probability and geometry arises from the choice of an estimation problem, in our case Gaussian denoising.
 Different choices of the estimation problem may yield different types of IEMs.
 For instance, it is possible to define an IEM using the pointwise I-MMSE relation for Poisson channels \citep{pointwise-relations-poisson}, and the empirical Bayes relation for Poisson denoising \citep{Raphan11}.
 We leave these as opportunities for future work.
 Furthermore, the IEM does not assume that the density is supported on a low-dimensional manifold, in contrast to manifold learning approaches (see \cref{appendix:related} for further discussion).
 In fact, the IEM is well-defined for any valid probability density.
 We proved that the IEM is a valid distance metric and analyzed its local and global properties through both theoretical results and illustrative examples.
 To demonstrate the value of our proposed framework, we trained an IEM on the ImageNet database and found that it aligns surprisingly well with human judgments of image similarity.

 The proposed IEMs (\cref{eq:distance-qv,eq:qv_distance_f}) require choosing a scalar hyperparameter $\Gamma$.
 This hyperparameter sets the maximum SNR over which the integral is computed, effectively controlling the finest resolution at which the metric is adapted to the density.
 Such a hyperparameter should presumably be chosen based on the fine-scale geometry of the density, or for a learned density, the complexity and size of the training set.
 Moreover, the generalized IEM (\cref{eq:qv_distance_f}) depends on the choice of the function $f$, which qualitatively controls the relative importance of log-probability ratio values compared to score differences.
 A systematic principle for determining both $\snr$ and $f$ remains an open problem.
 Perhaps the most important limitation of the IEM is its computational cost: Numerical estimation of the integral is more computationally demanding than evaluation of existing supervised perceptual metrics (\eg, LPIPS or DISTS).
 This is acceptable for applications to collections of images (as in our comparison to human perceptual data), but would limit its use as an optimization objective (\eg, for solving inverse problems, or optimizing compression systems).
-We believe that evaluation of the IEM in a single forward pass may be possible---for example, using a strategy similar to \citet{guth2025learningnormalizedimagedensities}.
+We believe that the IEM may be evaluated in a single forward pass, \eg, using a strategy similar to \citet{guth2025learningnormalizedimagedensities}.

 There are many potential future applications for the IEM framework.
-For example, it offers new opportunities for unsupervised data clustering (as we illustrate in \cref{appendix:clustering}), information retrieval, and for evaluating (or optimizing) image restoration and compression engines.
+For example, it offers new opportunities for unsupervised data clustering (as illustrated in \cref{appendix:clustering}), information retrieval, evaluating (or optimizing) image restoration and compression engines, and discriminating between generative models (using the mismatched IEM proposed in~\cref{appendix:relation_to_kl}).
+It is also natural to consider applying the principles presented in this paper to other forms of continuous signals, such as audio.